jentery/engl391/index.md

 ## Module 5: Composing Player Stories (Mar.
 7, 8, and 10)

 The purpose of this module is to communicate the process of a Player Story, reflect on it, and evaluate it.
-We'll sketch narrative descriptions of three different games by attending specifically to the activity of multiple genres in each of them.
+We'll sketch narrative descriptions of three different games by attending to the activity of multiple genres in each of them.
 We'll also address genre contradiction in games, how Player Stories are both personal and social, and why their authors toggle between immersion and critical distance.

 *Tuesday, March 7th*